lastsky/ansible/README.md

-## Examples playbook collection.
-Check how it works, use as you with.
+## Examples playbook collection for CentOS or Ubuntu.
+Edit Vagrantfile to check how it works, use as you wish.
 Debug and add features.
 For testing in Vagrant just run: `vagrant up`

 p.s.
 Go to ansible-galaxy for roles.
 Here are examples.